Create Infrastructure with Local Starter

 In this section, you will find a guide on how to create your Infrastructure with a local Starter.

-To create an Infrastructure you need to choose a Starter that contains the set of Plugins that you want to be applied when generating the Infrastructure.
-The Infrastructure can be created inside or outside a Workspace, but the Starter with Plugins must be published and available in a Studio on the StackSpot platform.
+To create an Infrastructure, you need to choose a Starter that contains the set of Plugins to be applied.
+The Infrastructure can be created inside or outside a Workspace, but the Starter and Plugins must be published and available in a Studio on the StackSpot platform.

-To facilitate the development and testing of Infrastructures, you can create your Starter locally and use published Plugins to create your Infrastructure.
-Before creating it with a local Starter, some observations are necessary:
+To facilitate development and testing, you can create your Starter locally and use published Plugins to generate your Infrastructure.
+Before starting, consider the following observations:

-1. When creating the Infrastructure, the local Starter will disregard the Workspace.
+When creating the Infrastructure, the local Starter disregards the Workspace.
 Therefore, Infrastructures created with a local Starter cannot be registered or deployed on StackSpot.

 Generate local Starter structure

-First, you need to access the Stack folder, if you don't have a Stack, [check out the section to create a Stack with the STK CLI](create-use/create-content/stack/create-stack-starter -cli.md)
+First, access the Stack folder.
+If you don't have a Stack, check out the section to create a Stack with the STK CLI.

 Step 1.
 Create the Starter

-Inside your Stack folder, run the command below and then fill in the Starter information.
+Inside your Stack folder, run the command below and fill in the Starter information.

 stk create starter